brotatotes/bht-automation/bht gen 3/Philemon/Chapter 1/Philemon 1 10 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 17:12:59
+- Timestamp: 12-25-2023 19:29:22
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 77
+- BHT Word Count: 83
-- BHT Commentary Usage: 33.87%
+- BHT Commentary Usage: 43.48%
-- BHT Quality Score: 1.5858791630586948
+- BHT Quality Score: 1.8236082439610524
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (62):
+- ChatGPT injected words (69):
-	['a', 'and', 'appeals', 'bad', 'before', 'but', 'committed', 'conversion', 'crime', 'delicate', 'description', 'does', 'emotions', 'emphasizing', 'existing', 'fabric', 'fallen', 'favorable', 'greek', 'had', 'him', 'in', 'into', 'introduction', 'is', 'it', 'last', 'love', 'mentioning', 'name', 'not', 'of', 'onesimus', 'overthrow', 'phrygian', 'political', 'power', 'prejudices', 'presents', 'principles', 'put', 'refuge', 'repute', 'rome', 'runaway', 'sanction', 'skillfully', 'slave', 'slavery', 'sought', 'steadily', 'subtly', 'that', 'the', 'this', 'to', 'transformative', 'undermine', 'underscoring', 'upheaving', 'verse', 'without']
+	['a', 'against', 'and', 'appealing', 'as', 'begin', 'begotten', 'behalf', 'beseech', 'bonds', 'but', 'by', 'child', 'circumstances', 'considered', 'conversion', 'crusade', 'deserves', 'does', 'eventually', 'for', 'forth', 'have', 'hope', 'i', 'in', 'it', 'just', 'law', 'love', 'my', 'not', 'of', 'on', 'onesimus', 'overthrow', 'own', 'person', 'physical', 'political', 'power', 'principles', 'property', 'recognition', 'regard', 'roman', 'scripture', 'sets', 'show', 'slave', 'slavery', 'son', 'spiritual', 'that', 'the', 'thee', 'this', 'to', 'transcending', 'under', 'undermine', 'upheaval', 'violent', 'was', 'whom', 'without', 'would', 'you', 'your']
-- ChatGPT injected words (significant words only) (41):
+- ChatGPT injected words (significant words only) (39):
-	['appeals', 'bad', 'committed', 'conversion', 'crime', 'delicate', 'description', 'emotions', 'emphasizing', 'existing', 'fabric', 'fallen', 'favorable', 'greek', 'introduction', 'love', 'mentioning', 'onesimus', 'overthrow', 'phrygian', 'political', 'power', 'prejudices', 'presents', 'principles', 'refuge', 'repute', 'rome', 'runaway', 'sanction', 'skillfully', 'slave', 'slavery', 'sought', 'steadily', 'subtly', 'transformative', 'undermine', 'underscoring', 'upheaving', 'verse']
+	['appealing', 'begin', 'begotten', 'behalf', 'beseech', 'bonds', 'child', 'circumstances', 'considered', 'conversion', 'crusade', 'deserves', 'eventually', 'forth', 'hope', 'law', 'love', 'onesimus', 'overthrow', 'person', 'physical', 'political', 'power', 'principles', 'property', 'recognition', 'regard', 'roman', 'scripture', 'sets', 'slave', 'slavery', 'son', 'spiritual', 'thee', 'transcending', 'undermine', 'upheaval', 'violent']

 ### Logs
-- Attempt 1 BHT: The name Onesimus cleverly appears last in the Greek version of this verse, emphasizing a favorable description of him before addressing his notoriety with Philemon.
-The verse acknowledges slavery without promoting it, instead highlighting the power of love and its potential to transform societal structures.
-Onesimus, a Phrygian slave and runaway who sought refuge in Rome, becomes known as Paul's spiritual child.
-The delicate introduction of his case shows Paul's masterful approach, appealing both to Philemon's prejudices and his emotions.
-This mention of spiritual rebirth exemplifies the transformative nature of conversion.
+- Attempt 1 BHT: I appeal to you on behalf of my spiritual child, Onesimus, whom I have fathered during my time in chains.
+Scripture does not condone slavery, but instead offers principles of love and compassion that would ultimately lead to its downfall.
+By winning Onesimus to Christ while imprisoned, I have shown that the power of conversion transcends physical circumstances.
+I withhold his name until I have convinced you, Philemon, of my sincere intentions.
+Just as a slave was considered property under Roman law, I beseech you to recognize the value of this person whom I regard as my own child.
-- 🔄 Philemon 10 (attempt 1, 94 words, 28.99% quotes quality score: 1.6066791593114838, V2 normalized quality score: 44.76, commentator tiers 1-3: 36.83%, 39.85%, 23.33%)
+- 🔄 Philemon 10 (attempt 1, 99 words, 41.1% quotes quality score: 1.7476447523485232, V2 normalized quality score: 49.45, commentator tiers 1-3: 40.06%, 29.22%, 30.72%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 2 BHT: In the Greek, the name 'Onesimus' is skillfully put last, emphasizing a favorable description before mentioning the name that had fallen into bad repute.
-The verse does not sanction slavery but sets forth principles of love that would eventually undermine and overthrow it.
-Onesimus, a runaway slave, becomes known as Paul's spiritual child.
-The delicate introduction of his case shows Paul's approach in appealing to emotions and confronting prejudices.
-This highlights the transformative power of conversion.
+- Attempt 2 BHT: I beseech thee for my son, Onesimus, whom I have begotten in my bonds.
+Scripture does not begin a political crusade against slavery, but it sets forth principles of love that would eventually undermine and overthrow it without violent upheaval.
+By appealing to you on behalf of my spiritual child, I hope to show the power of conversion transcending physical circumstances.
+Just as a slave was considered property under Roman law, this person whom I regard as my own child deserves your recognition.
-- 🔄 Philemon 10 (attempt 2, 78 words, 36.51% quotes quality score: 1.48618051654246, V2 normalized quality score: 40.76, commentator tiers 1-3: 43.66%, 35.95%, 20.39%)
+- 🔄 Philemon 10 (attempt 2, 83 words, 43.48% quotes quality score: 1.8236082439610524, V2 normalized quality score: 51.98, commentator tiers 1-3: 38.55%, 24.9%, 36.55%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 3 BHT: In the Greek, the name 'Onesimus' is skillfully put last, he puts first a favorable description of him before he mentions the name that had fallen into so bad repute with Philemon.
-Scripture does not sanction slavery, but at the same time does not begin a political crusade against it.
-It sets forth principles of love that were sure to undermine and overthrow it, without violently convulsing the existing political fabric.
-Onesimus was a runaway Phrygian slave, who had committed some crime and therefore had fled from his master and hidden himself in Rome.
+- Attempt 3 BHT: I appeal to you for my son, Onesimus, whom I have begotten in my bonds.
+Scripture does not sanction slavery, but instead presents principles of love that would gradually undermine and overthrow it without causing political upheaval.
+By withholding his name until I have favorably disposed you, Philemon, to my request, I hope to showcase the value and significance of this person whom I consider to be my own child.
+Recognize the transformation that occurred while I was in chains, and the power of conversion to bring about change.
-- 🔄 Philemon 10 (attempt 3, 94 words, 47.95% quotes quality score: 1.7683675233045775, V2 normalized quality score: 50.14, commentator tiers 1-3: 52.87%, 29.55%, 17.57%)
+- 🔄 Philemon 10 (attempt 3, 89 words, 42.42% quotes quality score: 1.7258690949224964, V2 normalized quality score: 48.73, commentator tiers 1-3: 37.4%, 26.14%, 36.46%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
-- Attempt 4 BHT: In the Greek, the name 'Onesimus' is skillfully put last, emphasizing a favorable description of him before mentioning the name that had fallen into bad repute.
-The verse does not sanction slavery but presents principles of love that steadily undermine and overthrow it without upheaving the existing political fabric.
-Onesimus, a runaway Phrygian slave, committed a crime and sought refuge in Rome.
-This delicate introduction subtly appeals to prejudices and emotions, underscoring the transformative power of conversion.
+- Attempt 4 BHT: I beseech you for my son, whom I have begotten in my bonds.
+Scripture does not sanction slavery, but it sets forth principles of love that would gradually undermine and overthrow it without violently convulsing the existing political fabric.
+By withholding the name until you are favorably disposed, I hope to reveal the value of this person whom I regard as my own child.
+Recognize the transformative power of conversion and the pride I take in winning Onesimus to Christ amidst my own imprisonment.
-- 🔄 Philemon 10 (attempt 4, 77 words, 33.87% quotes quality score: 1.5858791630586948, V2 normalized quality score: 44.07, commentator tiers 1-3: 48.0%, 35.24%, 16.75%)
+- 🔄 Philemon 10 (attempt 4, 84 words, 40.62% quotes quality score: 1.7246487344915136, V2 normalized quality score: 48.69, commentator tiers 1-3: 39.14%, 22.82%, 38.03%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
-- Attempt 5 BHT: In the Greek, the name 'Onesimus' cleverly appears last, emphasizing a favorable description of him before addressing his notoriety with Philemon.
-The verse acknowledges slavery without promoting it.
-Instead, it highlights principles of love that have the power to transform societal structures.
-Onesimus, a Phrygian slave and runaway who sought refuge in Rome, becomes known as Paul's spiritual child.
-The delicate introduction of his case shows Paul's masterful approach, appealing both to Philemon's prejudices and his emotions.
-This mention of spiritual rebirth exemplifies the transformative nature of conversion.
+- Attempt 5 BHT: I appeal to you for my spiritual child, whom I have begotten in my bonds.
+Scripture does not sanction slavery, but it sets forth principles of love that were sure to undermine it.
+Recognize the value of this person, whom I regard as my own child, and the transformative power of conversion.
+By withholding the name until you are favorably disposed, I hope to convince you of my sincere intentions and the significance of this relationship that developed during my time in chains.
-- 🔄 Philemon 10 (attempt 5, 91 words, 30.43% quotes quality score: 1.5081769461488612, V2 normalized quality score: 41.49, commentator tiers 1-3: 37.91%, 38.42%, 23.67%)
+- 🔄 Philemon 10 (attempt 5, 83 words, 43.1% quotes quality score: 1.68338457752292, V2 normalized quality score: 47.31, commentator tiers 1-3: 36.6%, 25.55%, 37.85%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-	- 'VERSE' FOUND IN BHT!
-- ✅ Philemon 10 bht prompt v0.8 (77 words, 33.87% quotes)
+- ✅ Philemon 10 bht prompt v0.8 (83 words, 43.48% quotes)
-- quality score: 1.5858791630586948, V2 normalized quality score: 44.07, commentator tiers 1-3: 48.0%, 35.24%, 16.75%)
+- quality score: 1.8236082439610524, V2 normalized quality score: 51.98, commentator tiers 1-3: 38.55%, 24.9%, 36.55%)